Selfmade Prison of 'Morality' (Inner Guidelines)|

 Einstein was HEAVILY influenced by the way Immanuel Kant interpreted reality (the Kantian Conceptual Scheme

 Instead of like Kant using a priori Einstein designed a closed system in which the variables nevertheless interacted simular to

 Dualism underlies the western world's philosophy.
-His belief in Laws of Nature and 'understanding' makes Einstein a dualist.
+Einstein's religious belief in Laws of Nature and 'understanding' make Einstein a dualist.

 Of course there is repetition in nature (otherwise science wouldn't be effective).
 Einstein made a model that brilliantly uses

 this predictability.
 But there is much more interaction than Einstein forsaw, so his relative simple model relates to reality

 But for physics in the dustcorn world Einstein in BRILLIANT way made mathematical deductions.

 In 1905, as part of his Special Theory of Relativity, Einstein unpurposely posed the idea that was the spark behind the atomic bomb.